andreasdominik/SnipsGoogleTTS/README.md

 The scripts depend on some installed software:
 * git for installation
 * curl for sending the POST requests to the REST API
-* base64 for decoding the audio file dent by Google (in the coreutils package):
+* base64 for decoding the audio file retrieved from Google (in the coreutils package):

 ```
-sudo apt-get install git-core curl base64
+sudo apt-get install git-core curl coreutils
 ```